Sokkeldirektoratet

 Verification of computer systems

-(1) Before the measuring system’s computer system is used, all algorithms shall be tested and verified at the supplier and at the usage location.
+(1) Before the measuring system’s computer system is used, all algorithms shall be tested and verified at the supplier and on site.

-(2) It shall be verified that all functions are operative and that all calculations have an accuracy corresponding to these regulatory requirements.
+(2) It shall be verified that all functions are operative and that all calculations have an accuracy that complies with the requirements of these regulations.

 (3) Verification of fluid flow calculations shall be performed for at least one value in the working range.